Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

 where $c^\pm_M=\sqrt{(J\mp M)(J\pm M+1)}$.

-We will show that the code space $\mathfrak{C}=\text{span}\{|J\!,\!M\ra; M\!=\!\Mmin, \Mmin\!+\!\Delta, \Mmin\!+\!2\Delta, \dots, \Mmax\}$, equipped with transversal $U(1)$ logical gates generated by $\hat{Q}^z$, forms an AQECC against generic noise on any known $d$ sites and against heralded $d$-local erasures for some parameters.
+We will show that the code space $\mathfrak{C}=\text{span}\{|J\!,\!M\ra; M\!=\!\Mmin, \Mmin\!+\!\Delta, \Mmin\!+\!2\Delta, \dots, \Mmax\}$, equipped with transversal U(1) logical gates generated by $\hat{Q}^z$, forms an AQECC under generic noise on any known $d$ sites, i.i.d.~error with sufficiently low error probability, and heralded $d$-local erasures for some parameters---provided the spacing $\Delta$ between magnetic quantum numbers is large enough.
 For the maximum $J=sN$, $|J\!,\!M\ra$ is totally permutation symmetric, and the irrep multiplicity is one.
 For a general $J < sN$, one can have multiple irreps with the same $J$, and we consider $|J\!,\!M\ra$ in any irrep or from any linear superposition of different irreps with the same $J$, as long as the ladder algebra in Eq.~(\ref{eqn:ladder relation}) holds among the resulting $|J\!,\!M\ra$.
 As such, we suppress the multiplicity index.

-\textit{Code inaccuracy against generic errors.---}We use the notation $(\!(N,k)\!)$ and $\epsilon(\mathcal{N})$ for an AQECC, where $N$ denotes the number of qudits, $k$ denotes the number of logical qubits, and $\epsilon(\mathcal{N})$ denotes the optimal recovery inaccuracy against noise channel $\mathcal{N}$ (with encoding):
+\textit{Code inaccuracy against generic errors---}We use the notation $(\!(N,k)\!)$ and $\epsilon(\mathcal{N})$ for an AQECC, where $N$ denotes the number of qudits, $k$ denotes the number of logical qubits, and $\epsilon(\mathcal{N})$ denotes the optimal recovery inaccuracy against noise channel $\mathcal{N}$ (with encoding):